This topic describes how to import Ansible content into the public Galaxy web site.

-In the dialog box, as shown in the image below, choose the repositories you wish to add, and click the OK button to add them:
+In the dialog box, as shown in the image below, click “Import Role from GitHub” and then pick the repositories you wish to add, and click the OK button to add them:

-Galaxy will attempt to import each of the selected repositories, and as shown in the next image, the satus of each import will be updated every few seconds.
+Galaxy will attempt to import each of the selected repositories, and as shown in the next image, the status of each import will be updated every few seconds.

-The import process analyzes metadata and performs static analysis on the repository contents, so it’s quite possible it will find an issue that prevents the content from bein imported.
+The import process analyzes metadata and performs static analysis on the repository contents, so it’s quite possible it will find an issue that prevents the role from being imported.
 If this happens, and the status of the import shows Failed, click on the import status message, as shown below, to view more details:

 Clicking the status message will take you to My Imports, and show the full details of the import process.
 Below is sample output from a failed import, where several issues were found by YamlLint:

 You can also restart the import by clicking the import button on My Content for the repository, as shown here:

 After logging into Galaxy for the first time, you can initiate role imports directly from Travis.
 In your

 add a webhook to the notifications section, as shown below: